sanatem/NavalBattle-Ruby/README.md

+﻿# The Naval Battle Game!

-﻿A Simple and beautiful Naval Battle web game using Sinatra, ActiveRecord and SQLite.
+### A Simple and beautiful Naval Battle web game using Sinatra, ActiveRecord and SQLite.

-# About the Sinatra App Template
+## About the Sinatra App Template

 This is a [Sinatra](https://github.com/sinatra/sinatra) application template.